 An overnight boarding establishment operated within one structure of no more than ten (10) private bedrooms.
 Breakfast, including a continental breakfast, shall be served in the morning.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Tall Structures

 Height restrictions on communication towers, spires, and water tanks.
-Communication towers, spires, water tank may be built and used to a greater height than the limit established in this section up to a limit of 250 feet, provided that, no such exceptions shall cover at any level more than fifteen percent in area of the lot no exception may have an area at the base greater than sixteen hundred squares feet no exception that shall be used for residential or commercial activities as defined in Appendix I, Table A: Site Requirements by District.
+Communication towers, spires or a water tank may be built and used to a greater height than the limit established in this section up to a limit of 250 feet, provided that no such exceptions shall cover, at any level, more than fifteen percent in area of the lot.
+No exception may have an area at the base greater than sixteen hundred square feet; No exception that shall be used for residential or commercial activities as defined in Appendix I, Table A: Site Requirements by District.

 With the exception of accessory structures, the Town Council may execute a development agreement with a developer or property owner that increases the height limitations of this section by up to twenty-five percent (25%).